 In March 2008, we formed a joint venture, named Ultralife Batteries India Private Limited ("India JV"), with our distributor partner in India.
 The India JV will assemble Ultralife power solution products and manage local sales and marketing activities, serving commercial, government and defense customers throughout India.
-We invested \$26 in cash into the India JV, which represented our 51% ownership stake in the India JV.
+We have invested \$61 in cash into the India JV, as consideration for our 51% ownership stake in the India JV.